OpenNebula/docs/source/administration/references/oned_conf.rst

 Information Collector
 =====================

-This driver CANNOT BE ASSIGNED TO A HOST, and needs to be used with KVM or Xen drivers Options that can be set:
+This driver CANNOT BE ASSIGNED TO A HOST, and needs to be used with KVM drivers Options that can be set:

 -  ``-a``: Address to bind the collectd sockect (defults 0.0.0.0)
 -  ``-p``: UDP port to listen for monitor information (default 4124)